dimitris-development/vue-barcode-qrcode-scanner/README.md

 import { CameraCodeScanner } from "vue-barcode-qrcode-scanner";
 ```

-In your template you can use this syntax:
+In your template you can use the following syntax:

 ```html
 <CameraCodeScanner @scan="onScan" @load="onLoad"></CameraCodeScanner>